-(12) The Examination Board shall, on request, take account of statutory periods of maternal leave, periods of parental leave and family care obligations (particularly caring for one or more children or adolescents or supporting family members with care needs) as well as the special needs of students with disabilities.
+- (12) The Examination Board shall, on request, take account of statutory periods of maternal leave, periods of parental leave and family care obligations (particularly caring for one or more children under the age of 18 or providing support to family members with care needs) as well as the special needs of students with disabilities.
 If student assessments have to be completed before specific deadlines, these deadlines will, on request, be extended by the statutory period of maternal leave.
-This shall not affect any academic accommodation granted to a student in accordance with Section 15.

-(13) If an objection is raised with respect to the grading of an academic assessment or examination, the Examination Board shall reach a decision after consultation with the relevant examiner(s).

-(14) The language of examination is German or English and will generally be the language of instruction used in the relevant module.
+This shall not affect any academic accommodation granted to a student in accordance with Section 15. - (13) If an objection is raised with respect to the grading of an academic assessment or examination, the Examination Board shall reach a decision after consultation with the relevant examiner(s). - (14) The language of examination is German or English and will generally be the language of instruction used in the relevant module.
 Another language of examination may be permitted if so agreed by the candidate, the examiner, and, if applicable, the observer.